RobertGregg/CellularPotts.jl/README.md

 - [x] Reduce heavy package dependencies using package extensions

-- [ ] recordCPM is very slow, can it be made faster?

   - [ ] Not using package extensions yet but some heavy dependencies were removed

+- [x] recordCPM is very slow, can it be made faster?

+    - Now used Plot recipes

 - [ ] Separate tutorials from examples

 - [ ] Tutorial on how to create your own penalty